 - It does not start with a capital letter.

 For instance, the word ‘sensible’ can be seen as complex because it meets the conditions above.
-We exclude words that start with a capital letter as they either begin a sentence; or refer to specific individuals, locations, nationalities, titles, or events.
+We exclude words that start with a capital letter as they begin a sentence or refer to specific individuals, locations, nationalities, titles, or events.
 Therefore, it would be impossible to replace these words.

 We then use the following feedback strings to assess your text as a whole:

-- Good (green bullet): you are not using too many complex words, which makes your text easy to read.
+- Good (green traffic light): you are using fewer complex words, which makes your text easy to read.

-- Okay (orange bullet): a percentage of the words in your text is considered complex.
+- Okay (orange traffic light): a percentage of the words in your text is considered complex.
 Try to use shorter and more familiar words to improve readability.

-- Bad (red bullet): same as the orange bullet, but triggered for cornerstone content.
+- Bad (red traffic light): same as the orange traffic light, but triggered for cornerstone content.

-We assign a threshold of 10% for the green bullet for the word complexity feedback.
+We assign a threshold of 10% for the green score for the word complexity feedback.
 If less than 10% of the words in your text are complex, then your overall text can be considered easy to understand.
-On the other hand, if more than 10% of the words in your text are complex, then we’ll recommend you to use shorter and more common words.
+On the other hand, if more than 10% of your text’s words are complex, we recommend you use shorter and more common words.

-The word complexity assessment is available in Yoast SEO Premium 18.9.
-Update your plugin now to get this feature!
-And stay tuned for support for more languages in our upcoming updates.
+The word complexity assessment is available from Yoast SEO Premium.
+Be sure to try this feature!
+Stay tuned for support for more languages in our upcoming updates.

-For our users running the free version of Yoast SEO, you will see this assessment in the readability analysis, but the option will be greyed out.
+You will see this assessment in the readability analysis for our users running the free version of Yoast SEO, but the option will be greyed out.
 You should consider upgrading to Yoast SEO Premium to unlock this feature.
-It’s powerful, actionable, and will surely help you in writing excellent content that your users will appreciate.
+It’s powerful, actionable, and will help you write excellent content your users will appreciate.